VanshMillion/Glow-Maze-2/README.md

 # Glow-Maze-2
-Glow Maze version with In-App Purchase and Admob
+Glow Maze version to Publish on Google Play